-There’s a lot to love about a journey by train, but here’s my favorite: since every view is fleeting — there’s no rewind button or doubling back for a second look — my world shrinks to the beauty on display through the windows.
+There’s a lot to love about a journey by luxury train, but here’s my favorite: since every view is fleeting — there’s no rewind button or doubling back for a second look — my world shrinks to the beauty on display through the windows.
 Sometimes, as I watch for wildlife or crane my neck to catch the first glimpse of what’s around the next curve, the anticipation gives me an almost childlike sense of wonder.

 My favorite way to take in the scene is aboard a wine train, where those wondrous views are paired with not only a celebratory flute of Champagne or a mellowing glass of Syrah, but with seasonal, multi-course gourmet meals prepared by talented chefs, many of whom have often helmed the kitchens of Michelin-starred restaurants all over the world.
 The setting is equally grown up, as designers have transformed utilitarian rail cars into lounges and dining rooms appointed with velvet banquettes, glossy mahogany woodwork, and sparkling crystal chandeliers.
 Even better, since most of these wine-soaked journeys cover several days, guests are treated to a generous array of sumptuous meals, lovely wines, and those glorious views.
 Read on for a few of the world’s most luxurious options.